 I told him I didn’t like to always be in the shed, but he said it’s the best way to keep me safe.
 It’s not that bad when dusk begins to take over the sky.
 Sometimes Daddy will let me out for a spell and when I’m really good he lets me sleep on the bed.

-I sat down on the floor of dirt, sending a puff of particles to dance in the sun light beaming through the sideboards.
+I sat down on the floor of dirt, sending a puff of particles to dance in the sunlight beaming through the sideboards.
 A squeak of the screen door traveled through the slats.
 Pushing my nose to the wall, I could see Daddy.
 My tummy grumbled again.

 He stumbled out the door and let it slam.
 I held my breath as I saw his heavy body stagger from side to side just before he tumbled down the three stairs in front of the house.
 A bowl of food hit the ground, toppling over its contents into the ravenous dirt.
 My gut clenched at the sight.
-Dad lay motionless on the ground as a cloud of dust settled around him.
+Daddy lay motionless on the ground as a cloud of dust settled around him.

-Daddy liked to drink the brown stinky stuff all the time.
-And he acted funny when he did it.
+Daddy liked to drink the brown stinky stuff all the time and he acted funny when he did it.
 He wasn’t able to walk straight and he’d stumble around yelling at walls that would never talk back.

 Momma used to tell me, “He’s a good man, Becky, he is.
 But sometimes good men can get lost along the way.”